 Image source: CeDur Roofing

-Concrete and clay tiles are a long-lasting and durable roofing material.
+Concrete and clay tiles are long-lasting and durable roofing materials.
 Though concrete is a heavier material than clay, a concrete tile roof can withstand colder temperatures and is a cheaper alternative.

 Pros of concrete tiles